 Even if the audit is an audit by mail, not face-to-face, it’s important to protect your interests.
 For example, let’s say the IRS asks for more time to review documents on your back taxes.
 If you agree too readily in a situation like this, you could end up allowing the IRS to extend the usual limitation period on how far back they can go to audit your taxes.

 In cases of suspected tax fraud evasion, tax audits can also lead to investigation for possible criminal charges.

-As an experienced tax attorney, I can protect your interests throughout the audit and guide you to resolution that makes sense for your situation.
+As experienced tax attorneys, we can protect your interests throughout the audit and guide you to resolution that makes sense for your situation.
 This includes handling any related state tax issues as well.

-To arrange a confidential consultation, call my office or complete the online form.
+To arrange a confidential consultation, call our office or complete the online form.